webjars/alertify.js/README.md

 [Alertify.js](https://github.com/alertifyjs/alertify.js) is an customizable JavaScript notification system..
 This [WebJar](https://webjars.org) includes the corresponding JavaScript and CSS files.
 Alertify.js is licensed under the [MIT License](http://www.opensource.org/licenses/MIT).

 WebJars are usually built using a plain Maven POM.
-This WebJar uses the [Wagon Maven Plugin](https://www.mojohaus.org/wagon-maven-plugin/) to download the Alertify.js files from GitHub and puts them into the Java archive.
+This WebJar uses the [Apache Maven AntRun Plugin](https://maven.apache.org/plugins/maven-antrun-plugin/) to download the Alertify.js files from GitHub and puts them into the Java archive.

 ## Usage